brotkrueml/form-country-select/Documentation/Installation/Index.rst

 and the recent stable version will be installed.

-You can also install the extension from the `TYPO3 Extension Repository (TER)`_.
+In a legacy installation, you can also install the extension from the `TYPO3 Extension Repository (TER)`_.
-See :ref:`t3start:extensions_legacy_management` for a manual how to install an extension.

 .. _include-static-typoscript: